 Meet the Speakers!

-NAHAD is thrilled to welcome 5 incredible speakers to Indianapolis this year.
-Learn more about the speakers and their presentations below!
+NAHAD welcomed five incredible speakers to Indianapolis this year.
+Learn more about the speakers and their presentations below.

 Alex Weber